iris1901/CUNA/README.md

 - the resampled raw signal window,
 - the binary label (1 = uracil, 0 = thymine).

 They are trained to output a modification probability for each sample.
+You can find a full list of options using python ${DeepMod2_DIR}/train/train_models.py --help command.
+In this demo we will train:

 ```bash
 python ${INPUT_DIR}/CUNA/train_models/train_models.py \